Darkknight1213/Offline-Pay/README.md

 # Offline-Pay - Offline-transactions
-# Disclaimer - The above uploaded project is just a **DEMO**, I currently working on the project..
+# Disclaimer - The above uploaded project is just a **DEMO**, I am currently working on the project..

 ## **📌 Project Overview**